Gyrth/OGMods/README.md

 	1. Open up Data/Custom/gyrth/bow_and_arrow/Items/Quiver.xml and attach it to your character by holding alt.
 	2. Open Data/Custom/gyrth/bow_and_arrow/Items/Bow.xml and pick it up.
-	2. Choose, place anf pick up an arrow you want:
+	2. Choose, place and pick up an arrow you want:
 		Data/Custom/gyrth/bow_and_arrow/Items/FlashBangArrow_prefab.xml
 		Data/Custom/gyrth/bow_and_arrow/Items/ImpactExplosionArrow_prefab.xml
 		Data/Custom/gyrth/bow_and_arrow/Items/PoisonArrow_prefab.xml